Faderhead: History

 A hallmark of Faderhead's performances is the rotating lineup of live musicians.
 Faderhead's live shows are currently supported by either Danny "The Delta Mode" Bernath or Yannick Waldner and Raphael Fischer (Dancefloor Gladiatorz) or Elliott Berlin (Combichrist, Nidbild).
 He has also previously been supported live by Joel & Daniel Meyer (Project SAM) or Jörg Lütkemeier (Straftanz).
 The Hamburg producer/vocalist uses different musicians for live performances and has collaborated on stage with musicians like Daniel Myer (Haujobb), Shawn "Ultimate MC" Mierez or with Marco Visconti (formerly XP8) - nicknamed “The Lord” - who stood out as the longest-running member, supporting Faderhead from 2008 to 2018.

 Fistful of Fuck You video game

-In 2014 an arcade beat 'em up based on the "Fistful of Fuck You" music video was released by Trev Nethers of industrial electronic group Social Autopsy.
+In 2014 an arcade beat 'em up based on the "Fistful of Fuck You" music video was released.
 Built on OpenBOR, an open-source variant of the Beats of Rage game engine, it includes official pixel-art sprites used in the video.
 It was re-released as "Faderhead 2.0" in 2018 including bugfixes and a two-player mode, tournament mode, and a "reverse mode".
 Added playable characters include members of industrial bands such as Andy LaPlegua of Combichrist, Steve Naghavi of And One, Chris Pohl of Blutengel, Daniel Graves of Aesthetic Perfection and Brian Graupner of The Gothsicles.